 - Braised pork rice (lu rou fan or 滷肉飯): This rice with juicy braised pork is most famous in the city of Taichung, but you can find it in restaurants all over Taiwan.

 - Stinky tofu (gang chou dou fu or 港臭豆腐): OK, this one is definitely not my favorite!
 On the other hand, many people do believe it tastes better than it smells, so you might want to give it a try.

 - Taiwanese-style fried chicken (yan su ji or 鹽酥雞): Available at almost any night market in the country, this crispy and juicy chicken is usually mixed with fried basil and seasoned with five-spice powder.

-Speaking of night markets, these are a Taiwan foodie’s paradise.
-In addition to foods that are distinctive and local, you can find pizza, meat-on-a-stick and anything else you might be craving.
+Speaking of night markets, these are the Taiwanese dishes that are considered foodie’s paradise.
+In addition to foods that are distinctive and local, you can find pizza, meat-on-a-stick, and anything else you might be craving.